AnotherKamila/bc-thesis/src/5-design.md

 Provides the HTTP API used by the web management and monitoring interface, and the provided commandline interface.
 Thereby bridges the outside world and the database via a simple CRUD REST API.

-Supports pushing events via a streamed long-running HTTP response, in accordance with the Server-sent events/Eventsource specification [@sse].
+It supports pushing events via a streamed long-running HTTP response, in accordance with the Server-sent events/Eventsource specification [@sse].
 Events are triggered via the LISTEN/NOTIFY pub/sub mechanism in Postgres [@pgnotify], and the database in turn contains triggers that send a NOTIFY on certain table row changes.
 Therefore data changes can bubble all the way to clients, which can use the standard Eventsource API to subscribe to these.

-Provides a quick way to stage firmware updates: a firmware image together with a list of controller IDs can be uploaded, and `deadapi` simply drops (or links) the file into subfolders dedicated to the given controllers (see section \ref{design:cfiles}).
+It provides a quick way to stage firmware updates: a firmware image together with a list of controller IDs can be uploaded, and `deadapi` simply drops (or links) the file into subfolders dedicated to the given controllers (see section \ref{design:cfiles}).

 ### `deadaux`: auxiliary jobs supporting the other components  {#deadaux}